top of page

 Dualta: I don’t have a favourite but if I was pushed to say someone, I would probably choose the English philosopher, Roger Scruton for his ability to see inside the reality of things and to be able to say in few words what I want to think but don’t have the vision to see.
 But, of course, I am always taken by the writings of Joseph Ratzinger.
 I was drawn to his work immediately – there was a crispness and a clarity to it that just made sense.

-Gordon: Thank you for a memorable interview.
+Gordon: Thank you for an exceptional interview.

 bottom of page